ivangfr/spring-cloud-stream-event-sourcing-testcontainers/README.md

 ## TODO

-- Replace by `Kafka Connect` or `Debezium` CDC (Change Data Capture) the two not atomic operations: *save/delete record is to/from MySQL* and *send event to Kafka)In UserController.class*.
+- Replace by `Kafka Connect` or `Debezium` CDC (Change Data Capture) the two not atomic operations: *save/delete record is to/from MySQL* and *send event to Kafka) in UserController.class*.